xjtuiair-cag/Matterhorn/README.md

 In brief, we use 4 equations to describe SNN neurons.
 This is what a SNN be like.
 The shape of a SNN neuron is like a trumpet.
 Its synapses transforms those spikes from last neuron and pass the input response to soma, in which there is a time loop awaits.

-By unfolding SNN neuron in temporal dimension, we can get the spatial-temporal topology network of SNN.
+By unfolding SNN neuron on temporal dimension, we can get the spatial-temporal topology network of SNN.

 ![Spatial-temporal Topology Network of SNN](./assets/readme_3.png)